nodemailer/wildduck/README.md

 1. `\Recent` flags is not implemented and most probably never will be (RFC3501 2.3.2.)
 2. `RENAME` does not touch subfolders which is against the spec (RFC3501 6.3.5\. _If the name has inferior hierarchical names, then the inferior hierarchical names MUST also be renamed._).
-Wild Duck stores all folders using flat hierarchy, the "/" separator is fake and only used for listing mailboxes
+WildDuck stores all folders using flat hierarchy, the "/" separator is fake and only used for listing mailboxes
 3. Unsolicited `FLAGS` responses (RFC3501 7.2.6.) and `PERMANENTFLAGS` are not sent (except for as part of `SELECT` and `EXAMINE` responses).
-Wild Duck notifies about flag updates only with unsolicited FETCH updates.
+WildDuck notifies about flag updates only with unsolicited FETCH updates.
-4. Wild Duck responds with `NO` for `STORE` if matching messages were deleted in another session
+4. WildDuck responds with `NO` for `STORE` if matching messages were deleted in another session
 5. `CHARSET` argument for the `SEARCH` command is ignored (RFC3501 6.4.4.)
 6. Metadata arguments for `SEARCH MODSEQ` are ignored (RFC7162 3.1.5.).
 You can define `<entry-name>` and `<entry-type-req>` values but these are not used for anything